 As per the need, one may opt for monthly, quarterly, half-yearly, yearly, or cumulative interest options in them.
 The interest rate earned is added to one’s income and is taxed as per one’s income slab.

 The interest rate for FD in the current situation is crashing as RBI has reduced the interest rates.

-Latest Bank FD rates in August 2020
+Here are the Latest Bank FD rates in 2023:

 |Bank||FD Interest Rate||Senior Citizen FD Interest Rates|

 |HDFC Bank||3.00% – 6.25%||3.50% – 7.00%|